Aleisah/CNN---Handwritten-Digit-Recognition/README.md

 The project contains the following key components:

 1. **Training Script (`train_model.m`)**
-   - Loads and splits the dataset.
+   - Loads and splits the dataset into training, validation, and test sets.
-   - Defines the CNN architecture.
+   - Defines the CNN architecture with layers and hyperparameters.
-   - Trains the model using the `trainNetwork` function.
+   - Trains the model using the `trainNetwork` function and saves the model.
-   - Saves the trained model for later use.
+   - Tracks training progress and stores the trained model for later use.

 2. **Testing Script (`test_model.m`)**
-   - Loads the trained model.
+   - Loads the trained model from the saved file.
-   - Evaluates the model on the test set.
+   - Runs predictions on the test set and calculates the accuracy.
-   - Displays a random test image with its predicted label.
+   - Displays one random test image along with its predicted and actual labels for visual inspection.

 3. **Random Predictions Script (`random_predictions.m`)**
    - Loads the trained model.
-   - Makes predictions on a random set of test images.
+   - Randomly selects test images and generates predictions.
-   - Displays the predictions in a 5x5 grid.
+   - Displays the predictions in a 5x5 grid for easy visualization of the model's accuracy.

 ## Results